 - else if p is the upper point of a vertical line, remove the lower

 point from the x-tree

-- else if p is the end-point of a horizontal line, remove its other
+- else if p is the end-point of a horizontal line, then do a

 Adding end-points to the y-tree (Step 1) is loglinear.
 Removing them

 (Step 2.1) is linear.
 Adding and removing vertical segment

 end-points to the x-tree (Step 2.2 and 2.3) is loglinear.
 Range